No matter what stage your education is at having a laptop has never been more crucial.

 You should first ask whether you intend to take your laptop around campus.
 If so, a 14” laptop is most suitable for taking to class.
 Lenovo’s IdeaPad range weigh less than 1.5kg with a variety of great models available under £300.

 If you intend to leave your laptop at home, then a 15” or higher offers better screen quality and normally more performance.
 Why pay more for a smaller screen if you don’t intend to take it with you?

 Google’s Chromebook can be a great budget option with 14” and smaller available for less than £200.
 Chromebooks have apps such as Google Docs for coursework and with Chrome OS the cheapest models boot quick and offer fast access to the web.

 You get built-in virus protection, online storage options and regular free updates with popular online chat applications such as Skype, Zoom & Teams all Chrome friendly.

-The Right Spec for your Course
+The Right Spec

 If you are unsure what specifications you need, ask your college or university.
 Most will advise minimum requirements needed from a laptop in order to complete your chosen field.
 Newly armed with this knowledge it should help narrow your search.

 Also ensure you don’t pay for features you may never use.
 Dedicated graphics help with playing games, but rarely is necessary to complete your course.
 And a touchscreen may seem cool but may be a gimmick you stop using.